Ioannis0909/Wordle_Solver/README.md

 ## Notes

 This solver works entirely offline and does not require any external API calls.
 Ensure that all wordlist files are present in the same directory when running the program.

+## Questions & Queries

+If you have any questions, thoughts, or comments on this project, please contact me: ioannis.thomopoulos@studbocconi.it